JoshSinyor/don8/README.md

 This project uses npm to manage packages, which is installed with Node.js.
 If you have Node.js installed, you should have npm installed.
 You can check if you have Node.js and npm installed by running `node -v` and `npm -v` in the command line respectively.
 If you don't have either installed, you can follow [these instructions](https://www.npmjs.com/get-npm).

+In order to run the app on your mobile phone, you will need to download the Expo Go app from the [Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_GB&gl=US) or [App Store](https://apps.apple.com/gb/app/expo-go/id982107779).

 ### Installation